 a) Any and all resident and non resident producer licensees and applicants who intend to transact in the business of insurance.
 This includes officers, directors, partners, members, or controlling persons under any resident or non resident business entity license or an application thereof.

-2) Attach certified copies of all court documents, setting forth the disposition of the matter, together with any other relevant documents or information that you would like to have considered.
-All such documents must be submitted within 30 days of the change; and
+- Attach certified copies of all court documents, setting forth the disposition of the matter, together with any other relevant documents or information that you would like to have considered.
+All such documents should be attached to the online submission but may also be mailed to the address listed under "Where do I mail the background change form?"
+Any documents delivered by mail must be submitted within 30 days of the disclosure submission.

 Where do I mail the background change form?

 Please mail it to:

 Attn: Producer Licensing Background Section

 You can also send it by fax to (916) 323-1512